Jean-Tinland/css-scrollbar-size/README.md

 ### In JS

-You can also use the scrollbar size in your JS files by extracting its value fron the `:root` element.
+You can also use the scrollbar size in your JS files by extracting its value from the `:root` element.

 ```js
 const scrollbarSize = parseInt(